Last updated April 15th, 2022.

 Plus, there are a diverse range of neighborhoods to choose from in Penang.
 Whether you want to live like a millionaire, be part of a world-class expat community, or lie on a secluded beach every day, you have options.

-Overall, I recommend Malaysian property if your investment horizon is at least five years.
+Overall, we recommend Malaysian property if your investment horizon is at least five years.
 Rental yields are unfortunately rather low at between 2% to 3% gross returns.

 Yet capital appreciation potential is why people invest in Penang – not rental yields.
 Malaysia’s real estate market is very much a “buy and hold” game.